Something has been on my mind, and I decided I needed to do a blog post about it…

 But here’s the key: I also eat salads most days for lunch…I work out almost every day…I consume positive and inspirational content almost every day…I consistently try to work towards my business goals and become the man I believe I can be.

 In the personal development space, I know there are a lot of people who will teach that you have to be really militant in your routines.
-But, I disagree with this, because in my experience I’ve been able to see gains even though I don’t get everything right 100% of the time.
-I’m certain that it’s because the flexibility enables me to maintain positive habits and routines 80% of the time and this compounds into positive results over time.
+But, I disagree with this because, in my experience, I’ve been able to see gains even though I don’t get everything right 100% of the time.
+I’m certain that it’s because the flexibility enables me to maintain positive habits and routines 80% of the time, which compounds into positive results over time.

 I will say, however, that you have to do what works best for you.
-If militant is the way you need to operate to stay consistent, then go for it.
+If militant is how you need to operate to stay consistent and achieve self-improvement, then go for it.
+If you have another way that works for you that may help with your physical or mental wellness, then go that route.

 I’m Not Perfect

-If you’ve listened to my podcast, then you’ll know some of my guests have really long and rigid routines…which is great for them!
+If you’ve listened to my podcast, you’ll know some of my guests have long and rigid routines…which is great for them!
 Some of them have two-hour routines, or they pursue major physical feats such as running ultra marathons.
-For those people, the efforts they are putting in each day are perfect for who they want to become and the goals they want to reach.
+For those people, the efforts they are putting into reaching their personal development goals each day are perfect for who they want to become and the goals they want to reach.

 But don’t think that needs to be YOUR approach.
+A good sign of emotional intelligence is not chasing perfection.
 I wonder how many people read my blog or listen to my podcast and never start down their own personal growth path because they get turned off by how much work they think it will be…or by how many sacrifices they will need to make?

 I think parents have an even harder time with this because it’s impossible to be perfect.
-It’s a lot harder to get up every day for a morning routine when you have young kids that wake you up in the middle of the night.
-When you have older kids, it can be challenging to make time for your personal development because you’re running them around all over the place.
+It’s a lot harder to get up every day for a morning routine when young kids wake you up in the middle of the night.
+When you have older kids, making time for your personal development can be challenging because you’re running them around all over the place.

 My brother made a comment about one of my podcast guests having a morning routine that was a lot more relatable.
-It got me thinking that I should have addressed this topic a long time ago.
-I thought I had finished my book, but decided to add a chapter about this because, in my opinion, it’s that important.
-Personal development is not an all-or-nothing game.
+It got me thinking that I should have addressed this topic long ago.
+I thought I had finished my book, but I decided to add a chapter about this because, in my opinion, it’s that important.
+Personal development is not perfect.
+It is not an all-or-nothing game.
 Aim for 1% improvement every day.
 And you have to find what works best for you in your current season of life.
 Lastly, pull out tips and ideas from my blogs and other blogs that resonate with you.

 Aim to Get it Right 80% of the Time

-If you are a parent, you definitely need to be flexible and accept that interruptions are going to happen.
-Do your best and the efforts you’re putting in will compound over time.
+If you are a parent, you need to be flexible and accept that interruptions will happen.
+Working around interruptions is one of those personal skills not everyone knows about.
+Do your best, and the efforts you’re putting in will compound over time.

 I have three girls, so I’ve found creative ways to invest in my personal development.
 Like on vacation with them…I use a slimmed-down morning routine…or sometimes my self-education happens in the car when I’m taking my kids to an activity…or busting through 10 minutes of bodyweight exercises because I’m short on time.

-The key is trying to keep your routines in place as much as possible, even if it is a tiny version of what you usually do…it helps to cement the habit in place.
+The key is trying to keep your routines in place as much as possible, even if it is a tiny version of what you usually do.
+Make this one of your personal development goals to keep your routines.
+This level of self-awareness helps to cement the habit in place.

 And don’t forget to be a role model for your kids with their own personal development and growth.
-Share lessons with them, have them do gratitude practice, explain meditation, or whatever you like to do.
-They won’t know how to do these things, or that personal development is even a thing, so it’s up to you to teach them.
+Share lessons with them, have them practice gratitude, explain meditation, or whatever you like.
+They won’t know how to do these things or that personal development is even a thing, so it’s up to you to teach them.

 Enjoy the Journey

-What’s most important in life is to be happy and fulfilled…to become the best version of yourself…and to live a life of impact.
+What’s most important in life is to be happy and fulfilled, become the best version of yourself, and live a life of impact.
 That’s the point behind personal development for me…it’s a journey, and as long as I’m enjoying it, it’s worth it.

-Don’t be scared off because you think your journey of growth needs to be perfect…the most important thing is to just start.
+Don’t be scared off because you think your journey of growth needs to be perfect.
+Life is short.
+The most important thing is to get out of your comfort zone and just start.
 Today.

-On the flip side, I do have certain things that I’ve completely cut out of my life.
+On the flip side, I have certain things I’ve completely cut out of my whole life.
 For example, I don’t watch the news because of the negativity the media pushes.
-I also don’t drink soda – it’s not good for you and I don’t need it.
+I also don’t drink soda – it’s not good for you, and I don’t need it.
 So I don’t drink it.

-Seriously, enjoy the journey you’re on – there is so much abundance and simple pleasure around us.
-And the most important thing is the journey, not the destination…especially because, if you’re interested in personal growth, the destination will just move when you arrive.
+Seriously, enjoy your journey – there is so much abundance and simple pleasure around us.
+And the most important thing is the journey, not the destination…especially because if you’re interested in self-development and personal growth, the destination will just move when you arrive.

 Be Easy on Yourself

-What I learned through my own journey is that you don’t have to be so strict on yourself.
+I learned through my journey that you don’t have to be so strict with yourself.
 You, of course, need to have a certain level of discipline but don’t forget to have fun.
-Creating such a stringent routine (unless you are the type of person who needs a strict framework) can actually work against you because it creates frustration and makes it harder to sustain your personal growth habits and routines over the long run.
+Creating such a stringent routine (unless you need a strict framework) can actually work against you because it creates frustration and makes it harder to sustain your growth habits and routines over the long run.

-But I think you’ll find that the more you do, the better you’ll feel and that has a snowball effect where you’ll want to learn more…try more…and optimize more.
+But I think you’ll find that the more you do, the better you’ll feel, and that has a snowball effect where you’ll want to learn more…try more…and optimize your self-development more.

 Key Takeaways